Open-CMSIS-Pack/cmsis-toolbox/docs/build-tools.md

-  checksum-create  Generates a .checksum file containing the digests of a pack checksum-verify  Verifies the integrity of a pack using its .checksum file completion       Generate the autocompletion script for the specified shell help             Help about any command init             Initializes a pack root folder list             List installed packs rm               Remove Open-CMSIS-Pack packages signature-create Digitally signs a pack with a X.509 certificate or PGP key signature-verify Verifies a signed pack update-index     Update the public index
+  checksum-create  Generates a .checksum file containing the digests of a pack checksum-verify  Verifies the integrity of a pack using its .checksum file completion       Generate the autocompletion script for the specified shell connection       Check online connection to default or given URL help             Help about any command init             Initializes a pack root folder list             List installed packs rm               Remove Open-CMSIS-Pack packages signature-create Digitally signs a pack with a X.509 certificate or PGP key signature-verify Verifies a signed pack update           Update Open-CMSIS-Pack packages to latest update-index     Update the public index

 Flags:
   -C, --concurrent-downloads uint   Number of concurrent batch downloads.
-Set to 0 to disable concurrency (default 5) -h, --help                        help for cpackget -R, --pack-root string            Specifies pack root folder.
+Set to 0 to disable concurrency (default 20) -h, --help                        help for cpackget -R, --pack-root string            Specifies pack root folder.
 Defaults to CMSIS_PACK_ROOT environment variable -q, --quiet                       Run cpackget silently, printing only error messages -T, --timeout uint                Set maximum duration (in seconds) of a download.
 Disabled by default -v, --verbose                     Sets verboseness level: None (Errors + Info + Warnings), -v (all + Debugging).
-Specify "-q" for no messages
   -V, --version                     Prints the version number of cpackget and exit

 Use "cpackget [command] --help" for more information about a command.